dnextreme88/cs-source-pro-xp/db_setup.md

     }
 ```

-2. Run your database server.
-You can use XAMPP then open up the ports for Apache and MySQL.

-3. Create your database as what you specified in your `databases.cfg`.
-Then run your dedicated server.
-The table will be created automatically on first run.
+2. The table will be created automatically on first run.
 If you have issues see [Manual Setup](db_setup.md#manual-setup).

    > Note: automatically creating the tables has only been tested with MySQL, but should work for Postgres and SQLite as well.
+Only the table will be created, not the database.

 ## Manual Setup

 If you have problems, you can create the table manually.

-Assuming you use XAMPP (MySQL), create your database from phpMyAdmin then go to the SQL tab and run the following queries:
+You can use the following MySQL queries (or make equivalent queries in whatever database you're using):

 ```
 CREATE TABLE `pro_xp` (